haitian-sun/SearchEngine/readme.md

   - Tiantong Zhou (tiantong@umich.edu)

 ### Acknowledgement
   - This is a course project in EECS485 at the University of Michigan.
-Please contact me (htsun at umich.edu) or course instructors if you would like to use it for other purpose.
+Please do not use it for any other purpose.